My heart raced as I tossed and turned in bed.

 And now?
 I’m nervous.
-I don’t want to make it about her and me.
+I don’t want to make it about me and her.
 It’s about the kids, not us.
-But I can’t help but think about what’s going to happen when she comes.
+But I can’t help but to think about what’s going to happen when she comes.

 I’m probably going to end up making everything awkward.
 That’s not even my intention.
 I’m just nervous…

 I sat up and looked around my pitch-black room.